devmrfitz/media-master/README.md

-# Media Maestro
+# Media Master

-Welcome to Media Maestro, a tool for managing media files.
+Welcome to Media Master, a tool for managing media files.
 It is a simple utility that allows performing common tasks on media files in an asynchronous manner, so that you can focus on your work without being interrupted by the heavy lifting.

 ## Usage

-Media Maestro accepts commands in the form of the following metadata fields associated with each blob:
+Media Master accepts commands in the form of the following metadata fields associated with each blob:

 - `command`: Stringified list containing the command to be executed as the first element and the arguments to be passed to it.
 - `email`(optional): Email address of the site admin, so that they can be notified in case a user uploads an invalid file.